Can the flu jab give me flu?

 As the flu jab will not give you protection from the majority of viruses encountered each winter, the key principle is to keep your immune system as strong as possible.

 You will have heard the usual advice of watching your stress levels, ensuring plenty of sleep and having a good diet.
 Whilst seemingly obvious and mundane, this still stands as the best advice you can follow.
-If you are prone to infections, a vitamin supplement and Echinacea will help.
-Apart from strengthening the immune system, Echinacea also has the advantage of direct anti-viral properties.
+If you are prone to infections, a vitamin supplement containing vitamins C and D and zinc, such as our immune support tablets, and Echinacea will help.
+As well as strengthening the immune system, Echinacea also has the advantage of direct anti-viral properties, as well as the ability to relieve the symptoms of colds, flu and upper respiratory tract infections.

-So, we come round a full circle.
+So, we've come around full circle.
 If your immune system is strong, your body will be able to mount a healthy response to any virus invading your body.
-This is what the flu jab tries to achieve for the 3 viruses this year.
-If you are not vulnerable to infection you might, logically, fall outside the guidelines set by the government.
-Perhaps then, there won’t be any need for you to have the flu jab?
+This is where the flu jab will help against the 4 viruses hanging around this year.
+If you are not vulnerable to infection you might, logically, fall outside the guidelines set by the government and perhaps there won't be any need for you to have the flu jab.
+If you are unsure about whether you should have the flu jab, ask your doctor for advice.